nasa/Common-Metadata-Repository/README.md

 #### Building and Running CMR Dev System from a Jar

-1. `cd cmr/dev-system`
-2. `./support/setup_local_dev.sh`
-3. `lein uberjar`
+Assuming you have already run the above steps (namely `cmr setup dev`), to build and run the default CMR development system (`dev-system`) from a `.jar` file:

+1. `cmr build uberjars`
+2. `cmr start uberjar dev-system`

-4. See CMR Development Guide to read about specifying options and setting environment variables
+See CMR Development Guide to read about specifying options and setting environment variables

 #### Building and Running separate CMR Applications

-This will build all of the applications but will put each jar into the appropriate /target directory for each application.
+The following will build all of the applications but will put each jar into the appropriate `target` directory for each application.
 The command shown in step 3 is an example.
 For the proper command to start up each application, see the `Applications` section below.
 Note: Steps 1 and 2 only need to be completed once.

-1. `cd cmr/dev-system`
-2. `./support/build.sh CMR_BUILD_UBERJARS`
-3. `cd cmr/<service>`
-4. `lein uberjar`
-5. `java -classpath ./target/<NAME OF SERVICE>-0.1.0-SNAPSHOT-standalone.jar <MAIN METHOD OF SERVICE>`
+1. `cmr build uberjar PROJ`
+2. `cmr run uberjar PROJ`

+Where `PROJ` is any supported CMR app.
+You can touble-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of availble apps after entering `uberjar` in each command.

 ## Checking Dependencies, Static Analysis, and Tests